-6.1 Proposed implementation timeline
+6.1 Implementation timeline

 The timeline shown in Figure 4 below considers the scale of change for AEMO and participants based on the impact assessment of the final rule change determination.
-Timeframes are indicative - AEMO presents them to promote discussion with industry.
-To provide sufficient time for AEMO and industry to implement an initial system solution in time for rule commencement, a 'base level' of requirements has been defined and will be confirmed by Q1 2025.
-These and the associated solution (such as the enablement interface design and impacts on settlements) would be articulated in the Readiness Approach published in Q1 2025 and a system solution for December 2025 built on the basis of those requirements.
+To provide sufficient time for AEMO and industry to implement an initial system solution in time for rule commencement, a baseline of requirements has been defined and a system solution for December 2025 will be built on the basis of those requirements.

 After 2 December 2025, AEMO plans to make progressive solution updates as part of a Phase 2 that would either systematise any remaining manual components of the scheduling process that deliver efficiency benefits, or incorporate new requirements that arise with operational experience.
 AEMO is endeavouring to minimise any participant-side changes during this phase.
 Whilst AEMO aims to automate as much of the solution as possible for implementation by 2 December 2025, the scope and associated implementation timeline of these progressive Phase 2 updates have a dependency on the consultation and completion of procedures and documents due 31 August 2025.
-Once the scope has been confirmed it will be published in an updated HLIA (version 0.4) in Q3 2025.